pvermees/Plasmatrace/README.md

 ## Julia package for LA-ICP-MS data reduction

-Plasmatrace.jl is in early development and is not yet ready for practical use.
-For this reason, it has not yet been added to the [Julia](https://julialang.org/) package repository.
+Plasmatrace.jl is in early development and has not yet been added to the [Julia](https://julialang.org/) package repository.
 However, if you want to play around with the current functionality, then you can install the package from GitHub.
 At the Julia REPL:

 ```
 import Pkg; Pkg.add(url="https://github.com/pvermees/Plasmatrace.jl")